Product Carbon Footprint

 Currently there are a number of methodologies available, which can be used to under-pin your calculations.
 The choice depends on your industry and resources.

 ISO 14067 is an International Standard that outlines principles, requirements, and guidelines for quantifying and reporting the carbon footprint of products and services throughout their life cycle.
-The structure is good, but costs involved in implementing this standard are usually beyond the reach of most SMEs.
+The structure is good, but costs involved in implementing this standard can be beyond the reach of most SMEs.

 The GHG Protocol Product Standard provides requirements and guidance for organizations preparing a corporate-level GHG emissions reports and reduction plans.
 It covers from emissions from production to disposal.
 It was developed simultaneously with the Scope 3 standard, which accounts for value chain emissions.